joshirishabh631/CPU-Comparison/Comparison_report.md

 ### psutil module

-* **Now, showing CPU usage of "For and While Loop" by using **"psutil" (process and system utilities)** module, which fetch cpu usage details from APIs which are being use by any operating system . e.g.- (cat /proc/stat)- we can use this command for checking CPU usage. psutill module fetch data from /proc/stat and give usage details for execution of loops and here we will show CPU usage percentage during running Loop.**
+* **Now, showing CPU usage of `For` and `While` Loop by using **"psutil" (process and system utilities)** module, which fetch cpu usage details from APIs which are being use by any operating system . e.g.- (cat /proc/stat)- we can use this command for checking CPU usage. psutill module fetch data from /proc/stat and give usage details for execution of loops and here we will show CPU usage percentage during running Loop.**

 **Example code**
 ```python